tvdboom/ATOM/docs_sources/api/data_cleaning/discretizer.md

 <li>If dict: Labels per column, where the key is the column's name.</li>
 </ul>
 <strong>gpu: bool or str, optional (default=False)</strong><br>
 Train estimator on GPU (instead of CPU).
+Not for strategy="custom".
 <ul style="line-height:1.2em;margin-top:5px">
 <li>If False: Always use CPU implementation.</li>
 <li>If True: Use GPU implementation if possible.</li>